 The Mary H. Hodges Joint Replacement Center was planned and created as a quiet, comfortable healing environment where patients can recover and begin rehabilitation after surgery.
 The nursing staff is trained and experienced in providing care for patients who have undergone joint replacement surgery.
 The unit features large rooms with plenty of space for patients to begin standing or walking with a walker or other assistive devices.
 Physical therapists who specialize in joint replacement rehabilitation are on hand to meet with patients on their first day in the unit.

-Because of the generosity of Churchill and Mary Hodges, and to honor Mary for being an exemplary patient, the Cabell Huntington Hospital Foundation named the hospital's specially designed and decorated joint replacement center the Mary H. Hodges Joint Replacement Center at Cabell Huntington Hospital.
+Because of the generosity of Mary and Churchill Hodges, and to honor Mary for being an exemplary patient, the Cabell Huntington Hospital Foundation named the hospital's specially designed and decorated joint replacement center the Mary H. Hodges Joint Replacement Center at Cabell Huntington Hospital.

-Mary and Churchill Hodges have both been patients at Cabell Huntington Hospital.
-Both have experienced the services of the physicians and staff, and because they appreciate the expertise available at Cabell Huntington Hospital, they chose to make a legacy gift to the hospital.
+Mary and Churchill Hodges were both patients at Cabell Huntington Hospital.
+Both have experienced the services of the physicians and staff, and in appreciation for the expertise available at Cabell Huntington, they chose to make a legacy gift to the hospital.

-Mary Henderson Hodges graduated from Huntington High School, attended Marshall University and is retired from AAA Travel Services.
-Churchill graduated from the Kentucky Military Institute and received his undergraduate degree in Chemistry and his master's degree in Geography.
+Mary Henderson Hodges graduated from Huntington High School, attended Marshall University and retired from AAA Travel Services.
+Churchill graduated from the Kentucky Military Institute with an undergraduate degree in chemistry and a master's degree in geography.
 He was a biology teacher at Huntington High School and Director of Purchasing for the Cabell County School System.
 He was president of the board for the Huntington YMCA and a board member of Huntington Museum of Art.